|

 Extension of Adoption Assistance Program (AAP) and Kinship Guardianship Assistance Payment (Kin-GAP)

-AAP and Kin-GAP youths who turned 18 years of age in 2012 are eligible for extended benefits up to the age of 21.
-When the youth wants to continue benefits beyond 18 years of age he/she must be evaluated for extended benefits and must meet one of the five conditions of eligibility.
-The youth must be supported by the adoptive parents or the established RG.
-The FC Triage will identify this population and refer them to foster care Intake for processing.
+When the youth wants to continue benefits beyond 18 years of age, they must be evaluated for extended benefits and must meet one of the five participation criteria.
+The exception to this rule is if the youth has a documented physical or mental condition.
+The youth must be supported by the adoptive parents or the established relative guardian (RG.
+The FC Triage will identify this population and refer them to the foster care Intake for processing.

 Eligibility

-- Kin-GAP youths with documented mental or physical disability that warrants continuation of assistance are eligible to receive benefits to age 21 regardless of the age when legal guardianship was established.
+- Kin-GAP youth with a documented mental or physical disability may continue to receive benefits up to age 21 regardless of when legal guardianship was established (under WIC 11386(g)(2) or WIC 11363(c)(2)).

 - Participating in a program or activity that promotes or removes barriers to employment